- Online Training

 At 99% of college programs, the sports coach makes the final decision on most agenda items if they are remotely involved in it.
 Although this is the norm, I want to share a few things about sports coaches in the US.
 For starters, the NCAA does not require they be certified… in anything (maybe CPR).
 There is not exercise physiology class they must take, they are not required to have a master’s degree which is a common requirement for strength coaches even though it’s not guaranteed to pay you more than minimum wage for 60 hours of work per week.
 Sports coaches simply need to win in order to advance in their field, which is fine, except that they will be given the additional privilege of managing strength coaches which is a totally different field and expertise altogether.

-But strength coaches are caught in a quandary: If the sport coach makes the final decision then the strength coach’s larger challenge is lobbying a sports coach instead of operating autonomously.
+But strength coaches are caught in a quandary and tend to be overly loyal to sport coaches: If the sport coach makes the final decision then the strength coach’s larger challenge is lobbying a sports coach instead of operating autonomously.

 Next, sports coaches get paid much more than strength coaches.
 Now, I’m not going to make this article about pay disparity (although I have my opinions about that too) but I am bringing up this point to emphasize my overall point: Sports coaches cannot be paid more than strength coaches AND behave in a way where strength coaches feel like they have to manage or tame their behavior.